 - Adjustable hood for wetter conditions

-- 2 hand pockets for storing small items, zippered chest pocket doubles as stuff sack
+- 2 hand pockets for storing small items, zippered chest pocket doubles as a stuff sack

 - Carabiner loop for clipping it onto your daypack when not in use